imtiaz-ahmed233/unsplash-swift/README.md

 ## Unit Tests

 UnsplashSwift includes a set of unit tests to run on the framework.
-In order to run all the tests you need to fill the ```UNSPLASH_APP_ID``` and ```UNSPLASH_SECRET``` keys in the Test target's  *Info.plist*.
-If you don't fill these in the tests throw a fatal error when running.

-__Note:__ If anyone has a better way of doing this so the file doesn't have to be modified everytime I'm open to suggestions.
+These unit tests use the NSURLProtocol to mock all the API responses so that an app Id and secret are not necessary to run the tests.

 ## Contributors